 It comes with a blade length that ranges from 8-12 inches in size.
 Most of its type comes with a thick and strong build which allows it to be used on a large scale to make thicker cuts of meats (not bones) and vegetables.

-The German style of this Chef knives has a more curved section at the blade front good for cutting in a rocking motion while the French style is a straight triangular type for a slicing type of motion.
+The German-style of this Chef Knife has a more curved section at the blade front good for cutting in a rocking motion while the French style is a straight triangular type for a slicing type of motion.

 What is a Chef Knife Best Used For?

 Working in the kitchen requires you to make use of the best precision forged knife to make cooking tasks comfortable.
 The chef knife is a multi-purpose knife used for a variety of Kitchen tasks.

 It comes with a thickened blade steel useful for cutting heavy-duty food products like potatoes, thickened meat, and thick vegetables.
 In general, it is ideal for cutting meats, slicing herbs, chopping nuts, and dicing vegetables.

 What Size of Chef Knife is The Best?

 The standard sizes of Chef Knives vary mostly from 8- 12-inch size.
 But while a professional chef can make use of a 12-inch chef knife effortlessly, it might be difficult to use by a newbie.
 However, despite this indifference, there is always a size suitable for everyone.
 A standard chef knife around 8- inch is the best as it is medium-sized can be used by either experts or amateurs and will still achieve the same desired effect.